 In a personal training session, you have (hopefully) a fully qualified private trainer’s full attention and as a result, you are safe and work out in a proper form and alignment.
 If you’re going to invest an hour a day in your own health, which makes the most sense to you?

-Many of the boot camps / CrossFit/ group workout outfits are actually marketing and selling workouts.
+Many of the boot camps / CrossFit/ fitness classes outfits are actually marketing and selling workouts.
 People often equate hard workouts with results.
 This is often not so.
 Is very easy to overwork / overtrain or follow a workout prescription that’s actually counterproductive to making the body look better.

-I’ve had clients switch from the cardio style that I assign to SoulCycle or other spinning studios.
-Their bodies always reverse course – they gain fat and lose muscle.
+I’ve had clients who succeeded in their body transformation goals training with me just to switch back from the cardio style that I assign to more intense cardio like SoulCycle or other spinning studios.
+Sometimes they were doing this before they became clients.
+These classes always cause their bodies to reverse course – they gain fat and lose muscle.
 Quite the opposite result they were hoping for.
 Maybe that’s not the client’s goal.
 Maybe their goal is having fun while exercising.
 More me it’s more fun to get maximum return on my exercise efforts.

 My role as a trainer is not just to deliver fun workouts, I have to keep my clients safe, in proper form and alignment to ensure results without injury.

 So there you have it: All the pros and cons to consider when figuring out what’s right for you.
 Remember, finding the right instructor is vital.
 I highly recommend finding instructors who are full-time fitness professionals like myself, rather than fitness enthusiasts who just teach here and there.
 Full-time trainers have training in exercise science, anatomy and kinesiology not to mention nutrition and regeneration.
 That kind of training can be a huge difference.

 I’m all about maximizing your ROI ( return on investment ) of effort for results.